 Age: No Age Statement

-Although I adore bourbon, I cheerfully admit that its flavor spectrum is fairly limited when compared with that of single malt scotch.
-The flavor profiles of modern bourbons are dominated by the twin pillars of sweetness and spice.
-A few outliers, in particular some Four Roses Single Barrels, also offer intriguing herbal or red berry flavors, while W.L.
-Weller 12 year-old provides a bright counterpoint of cherry, and some Beam bottlings like Old Grand-Dad 114 and Booker’s offer a bit of orange-y pop.
-Contemporary bourbons, though, overwhelmingly work in a palette of sweet flavors like vanilla, fudge, caramel, and maple syrup, and spices, a category in which I’d include leather, cinnamon, pepper, nutmeg, and black tea.
+Although I’m crazy for bourbon, I admit that its flavor spectrum is fairly limited when compared with that of single malt scotch.
+The taste profiles of modern bourbons are dominated by the twin pillars of sweetness and spice.
+A few outliers, in particular some Four Roses Single Barrels, also offer intriguing herbal or red berry flavors, and some Beam bottlings like Old Grand-Dad 114 and Booker’s offer a bit of orange-y pop.
+Contemporary bourbons, though, generally work in a palette of sweet flavors like vanilla, fudge, caramel, and maple syrup, and spices, a category in which I’d include leather, cinnamon, pepper, nutmeg, and black tea.

 By gently deviating from this fairly predictable flavor spectrum, the K&L Faultline bourbon offers up a refreshing surprise.
-It’s fairly nondescript on the nose—just a bit of Four Roses-style tobacco aroma—but the taste is absolutely bursting with fruit flavors.
+It’s fairly nondescript on the nose—just a bit of Four Roses-style tobacco aroma—but the taste is a juicy smack.
 Not a specific fruit, but a mish-mash.
 A delicious, juvenile jumble of supercharged, totally artificial tropical fruits, all at once.
 Sipping this bourbon reminds me of my childhood, and stuffing my cheeks with Beech-Nut Fruit Stripe Gum.
-There’s a flash of bright, mouth-watering juiciness that promptly disappears—just like the flavor of Fruit Stripe gum, which lasts just seconds, in a manner seemingly designed to enrage its 10 year-old customer base.
+There’s a flash of bright, mouth-watering juiciness that promptly disappears—just like the flavor of Fruit Stripe gum, which lasts just seconds, as though designed to enrage its 10 year-old customer base.
 It’s followed by a wave of spice and pleasant alcohol bite, both of which fade into a very dry, but tasty finish.

-The Faultline bourbon is worthy of sampling for another reason, too.
-In addition to resembling a lighter, fruitier version of OBSV yeast Four Roses Single Barrel, it also reminds me of some hard-to-find, dusty bourbons.
-Yes, it lacks the butterscotch richness and 5W-30 mouthfeel characteristic of some of my favorite dusties, but the fruit-forward flavor and the near-total absence of the most typical modern bourbon flavor, vanilla, is characteristic of old bourbons I’ve been privileged to sip.
+The Faultline bourbon is worthy of sampling for another reason, too. n addition to resembling a lighter, fruitier version of OBSV yeast Four Roses Single Barrel, it also reminds me of some hard-to-find, dusty bourbons.
+Yes, it lacks the butterscotch richness and 5W-30 mouthfeel characteristic of some of my favorite dusties, but the fruit-forward flavor and the near-total absence of the most typical modern bourbon flavor, vanilla, is characteristic of some old bourbons.
 In that sense, it really does strike me as a callback to dusty bourbons that seem plummy and almost rum-like.
 To be clear, though, the Faultline bourbon doesn’t taste of dark fruits, and doesn’t remind me of rum—it’s the combination of fruit-forward flavor combined with spice, all at the expense of more familiar vanilla sweetness that reminds me of dusty bourbons.